CJMenart/MetadataRepresentationProject/key-notions.md

 * Other vehicles do not perform illegal maneuvers, such as parking permanently in the middle of a road

 # List of possible manuevers:
-* Move Forward: continue on current lane
+* Move Forward: continue on current lane.
+What are the scenarios in which the maneuever of "Move Forward" is possible.
+Scenarios that does not have a stop sign, stop light, or an obstacle in your lane, or potential obstacle motion into self.lane.
-* Merge Left: change lanes to directlyLeftOf outgoing lane
+* Merge Left: change lanes to directlyLeftOf outgoing lane.
+What are the scenarios in which the maneuever of "Merge Left" is possible.
+Scenarios that has directlyLeftOf lane and no obstacle/potential Obstacle with motion into directlyLeftOf lane.
-* Merge Right: change lanes to directlyRightOf outgoing lane
+* Merge Right: change lanes to directlyRightOf outgoing lane.
+What are the scenarios in which the maneuever of "Merge Right" is possible.
+Scenarios that has directlyRightOf lane and no obstacle/potential Obstacle with motion into directlyRightOf lane.
-* Turn Left: change lane to a left outgoing lane at an intersection
+* Turn Left: change lane to a left outgoing lane at an intersection.
+What are the scenarios in which the maneuever of "Turn Left" is possible.
+Scenarios that Move Forward is possible and TouchingIntersection exists and no obstacle/potential Obstacle with motion into lane with direction=outgoing and cardinality = east.
-* Turn Right: change lane to a right outgoing lane at an intersection
+* Turn Right: change lane to a right outgoing lane at an intersection.
+What are the scenarios in which the maneuever of "Turn Right" is possible.
+Scenarios that Move Forward is possible and TouchingIntersection exists and no obstacle/potential Obstacle with motion into lane with direction=outgoing and cardinality = west.
-* Stop: Come to a full stop
+* Stop: Come to a full stop.
+What are the scenarios in which the maneuever of "Stop" has to be executed.
+Inverse of Move Forward.
-* Stop at designated spot adn continue: Stop at designated area and proceed with caution
+* Stop at designated spot adn continue: Stop at designated area and proceed with caution.
-* U-Turn: change lanes to directlyLeftOf incoming lane
+* U-Turn: change lanes to directlyLeftOf incoming lane.
+What are the scenarios in which the maneuever of "U-Turn" is possible.
+Scenarios that Move Forward is possible and TouchingIntersection exists and no obstacle/potential Obstacle with motion into lane with direction=incoming and cardinality = cardianlity of self.lane.
 * Reverse: traverse backwards on current lane
-* Proceed with caution
+* Proceed with caution.
+What are the scenarios in which the maneuever of "Proceed With Caution" is executed.
+Scenarios that Move Forward is possible and ahs a yellow light or proceed with caution sign or yield or construction signs.
 * Decrease Speed
 * Increase Speed
 * Passing car: Conducting a merge left/right, increase speed to pass a slower moving car.